clemenko/fedsummit_19/readme.md

 2. Take a look at the details to see exactly what piece of the image is vulnerable.

      Click `View details` for an image that has vulnerabilities.
-How about `0.2`?
+How about `flask`?
 There are two views for the scanning results, **Layers** and **Components**.
 The **Layers** view shows which layer of the image had the vulnerable binary.
 This is extremely useful when diagnosing where the vulnerability is in the Dockerfile.

      ![list](img/image_view.jpg)

+    Now lets look at the Components view.
 The vulnerable binary is displayed, along with all the other contents of the layer, when you click the layer itself.
 In this example there are a few potentially vulnerable binaries:

     ![list](img/image_comp.jpg)